ray-x/navigator.lua/README.md

-    disable_format_ft = {"sqls", "sumneko_lua", "gopls"},  -- a list of lsp not enable auto-format (e.g. if you using efm or vim-codeformat etc), empty by default disable_lsp = {'pylsd', 'sqlls'}, -- a list of lsp server disabled for your project, e.g. denols and tsserver you may -- only want to enable one lsp server diagnostic_scroll_bar_sign = {'▃', '█'}, -- experimental:  diagnostic status in scroll bar area; set to nil to disable the diagnostic sign, -- for other style, set to {'╍', 'ﮆ'} or {'-', '='}
+    disable_format_ft = {"sqls", "sumneko_lua", "gopls"},  -- a list of lsp not enable auto-format (e.g. if you using efm or vim-codeformat etc), empty by default disable_lsp = {'pylsd', 'sqlls'}, -- a list of lsp server disabled for your project, e.g. denols and tsserver you may -- only want to enable one lsp server
+    -- to disable all default config and use your own lsp setup set -- disable_lsp = 'all'
+    diagnostic_scroll_bar_sign = {'▃', '█'}, -- experimental:  diagnostic status in scroll bar area; set to nil to disable the diagnostic sign, -- for other style, set to {'╍', 'ﮆ'} or {'-', '='}
     diagnostic_virtual_text = true,  -- show virtual for diagnostic message